Anna M. Kenney, PhD

 Medulloblastomas can be divided into four molecularly and histologically distinct subclasses, one of which is typified by activation of a pathway called Sonic hedgehog (SHH).
 This subclass is proposed to arise from rapidly proliferating cerebellar neural precursors, which depend on Shh for their cell division during development.
 We study how Shh drives proliferation through its interactions with other developmentally regulated pathways, such as the Hippo pathway, insulin-like growth factor (IGF) pathway, and the mTOR pathway, which drives new protein synthesis in response to growth factor signaling.

-The workhorse of the lab is primary cerebellar cultures derived from the neonatal mouse cerebellum.
+The workhorse of the lab is primary cerebellar culture derived from the neonatal mouse cerebella.
 These cells can be maintained in culture in serum free medium; the addition of purified Shh to the medium maintains them in a proliferative state for approximately 72 hours.
 We can manipulate the cells pharmacologically or genetically (using retroviruses and shRNA-carrying lentiviruses) and observe effects on proliferation and pathway activation using common cell biological techniques.
 These studies are complemented with histological analysis of the developing cerebellum.
 We also use mice that have been genetically modified so that the Shh pathway is constitutively activated in the developing cerebellum.
 These mice develop medulloblastomas that closely resemble those of the human subclass of medulloblastoma associated with activated Shh signaling.
-Current projects in the lab involve conditionally inactivating components of the Hippo and IGF2 pathway, which we have previously found to cooperate with Shh mitogenic and oncogenic effects, in these mice to determine impact on tumor latency and survival.
+We analyze these tumors and manipulate them in organotypic slice cultures as well as dissociated primary cultures.
+Current projects in the lab we are studying include medulloblastoma radiation resistance, metabolism, and tumor immune microenvironment.